tm-LBenson/AWS-Slides/_hands_on/2024-1-5-section-13-lesson-6-hands-on.md

   - Gateway endpoints are used specifically for Amazon S3 and DynamoDB.
   - Interface endpoints are applicable to most other AWS services, indicating a different setup and use case.

-#### Conclusion

-- This exercise helps clarify the types of VPC Endpoints available and their specific uses.
-Remember for the exam: VPC Endpoints allow private connections to AWS services, with S3 and DynamoDB using Gateway endpoints, while most others use Interface endpoints.

 ---